-This column reflects the Medtronic MIP and LTPP payments earned by the NEOs during the applicable fiscal year and payable subsequent to fiscal year end.
-It includes any amounts deferred under the Capital Accumulation Plan (as stated in the 2022 Nonqualified Deferred Compensation table on page 69 of this proxy statement).
-The table below reflects compensation received by the NEO under each plan for the performance period ending through fiscal year 2022.
+This column reflects the Medtronic MIP payments earned by the NEOs during the applicable fiscal year and payable subsequent to fiscal year end.
+It includes any amounts deferred under the Capital Accumulation Plan (as stated in the 2023 Nonqualified Deferred Compensation table on page 64 of this proxy statement).
+The table below reflects compensation received by the NEO under the plan for the performance period ending through fiscal year 2023.